 The extension handle on the Swiffer makes reaching these high surfaces simple and safe—so you don’t have to stand on a step stool or ladder.
 When you’re done dusting, just toss the disposable cloth in the garbage.
-See why Swiffer is a great speed cleaning item, too!
+Here are a few tips to help you speed cleaning.

 Coffee Filters for Dusting

 When you need to clean a computer monitor or TV screen, reach into your kitchen cupboard for a coffee filter.
 Thin, cloth-like paper filters are great at picking up fine dust particles, and one filter goes a long way.
 You can also use coffee filters for dusting knickknacks and other home accessories, while you’re at it.
 Add a spritz of cleaning solution and the coffee filter will catch even more dust and disinfect surfaces, too.